zeyu-chen/Zeyu-Chen/README.md

 Hello!
 I'm Zeyu, an innovative engineer with experience in both academia and industry.
-I specialize in full-stack development and data Engineering.
+I specialize in full-stack development and data engineering.
 I'm passionate about leveraging cutting-edge technologies to solve real-world problems.

 ## Skills